krishkalai07/SchoolWork/BBUS220/Chapter6.md

 ## Do we have a perfectly competitive market

-Example | Close to a compettive market because | differnet because
+Example | Close to a competitive market because | different because
 --- | --- | ---
 Farmers market | 1,3 | 2 (could be same)

 ## Perfectly competitive Firm' Demand

-if firms are price takers, they must choose quanitities
+if firms are price takers, they must choose quantities

 # Business Decision-Making

-- Consider a fast food restraunt
+- Consider a fast food restaurant
 - Lots of information needed.
-Lots of decions regarding inputs
+Lots of decisions regarding inputs
   - Labor
     - Workers
     - Shifts